WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 For poverty, income inequality may strengthen the feelings of dispossession and unfairness in society leading to less remorse in committing crimes.
 That said, poor farming village in developing countries are not famous for their lawlessness.
 One key difference may lie in a stronger social structure and support in those villages.

-Race and immigration is a bit of a tangled mess, there might be a vicious cycle of discrimination (higher policing, reduced life opportunities) that increases unfairness feelings and eases criminal behavior, further reinforcing discrimination.
+Race and immigration is a bit of a tangled mess, there might be a vicious cycle of discrimination (higher policing, reduced life opportunities) that increases feelings of unfairness and eases criminal behavior, further reinforcing discrimination.

 It doesn't help that immigrants & minorities often are poorer and concentrated in more deprived communities with less opportunities for job or education.